 Data science and analytics is such an evergreen field that finds its use in every industry.
-Today the world is moving towards automation, and even the chemical industry is starting to adopt such practices.
-Every experiment starts from a simulation of a process in the laboratory and data science and modelling helps in scaling it from the lab scale to a plant scale.
+Today the world is moving towards automation, and even the chemical industry is starting to adopt such practices and thus the use of data science in the chemical industry has increased significantly.
+Every experiment starts from a simulation of a process in the laboratory and data science and modeling helps in scaling it from the lab scale to a plant scale.
+So, let us dive deep into understanding how data science can be applied to chemical engineering.

 For example, a lot of times, the chemical industry is full of recording errors.
 Error in recording parameters may hamper various simulations and processes.
-In such cases, data science and analytics provides a significant advantage.
-A few major advantages of Data Science and Analytics related to the chemical industry are:
+In such cases, data science and analytics in the chemical industry provides a significant advantage.
+A few major advantages of using industrial data science techniques are:

 - It helps in quickly identifying trends and patterns, which is an essential requirement for the chemical industry to recheck an observation.